Tulum Ruins What I Need to Know

 What to wear and what to bring to Tulum ruins

 Wear comfortable clothes and swimsuit, sandals or shoes that can get wet if you want to access the beach area.
-Hat, sunscreen and water it’s necessary, especially during spring and summer.
-Entry is not allowed with big backpacks or food.
+Hat, sunscreen, and water it’s necessary, especially during spring and summer.
+You’re not allowed to get in with big backpacks or food.

-Of course, if you want a better option you can go to the town to enjoy an exquisite meal in the charming village of Tulum.
+Of course, if you want a better option you can go for an exquisite meal in the charming Tulum Town.

-If you are staying in Tulum or in any area near the Riviera Maya, there are hundreds of activities you can do, everything depends on your preferences.
+If you are staying in the town or the area near the Riviera Maya, there are hundreds of activities you can do, everything depends on your preferences.

 The best and my favorite.

 - Visit some more of the many archaeological sites in the area.
 You can take a tour to Chichen Itza or one that includes Tulum and Coba Ruins.
 If you prefer you can take an ADO bus and do it on your own.

 - Something that you cannot miss is the visit to one (or several) of the ecological parks.
 There are many options Aktun Chen, Kantun Chi, Rio Secreto or maybe one like Xcaret, Xel Ha or Xplor.

 These eco-parks have a combination of exciting beauty attractions and ancestral mysticism of the caves, cenotes and important places for the Mayans thousands of years ago.